replit/codemirror-indentation-markers/README.md

     Integer that determines the thickness in pixels of the indentation markers.
 Defaults to `1`.

+- `activeThickness`

+    Integer that determines the thickness in pixels of the active indentation markers.
+If `undefined` or `null` then `thickness` will be used.
+Defaults to `undefined`.

 - `colors`

     Object that determines the colors of the indentation markers.